miksch27/miksch27/README.md

 - 👋 Hi, I’m @miksch27
-- 👀 I’m interested in a lot of thinks, eg. what is the ideal presistence layer or why we need big ecars?
+- 👀 I’m interested in a lot of thinks, eg. what is the ideal presistence layer.
-- 🌱 I’m currently learning to keep alive and to be frugal.
+- 🌱 I’m currently learning to be frugal.
 - 💞️ I’m looking to collaborate on persistens, affirmation and peace...
 - 📫 You might reach me on twitter @WinaChrisu ..